A Message to Guests

 Coronavirus Cases: 2,235,153

-*data can vary based on the time of day the information was collected.
+*Data can vary based on the time of day the information was collected.
 Between 11/18 and 12/02, there are 15 days from the start date to the end,

 Research and information is published on this website to assist with educational efforts and crisis management initiatives currently in progress within our organization.
-Statements or claims made on this website are not intended for use outside of this organization.
 As part of our emergency planning process, we are posting this information online as a resource for use by our organization only.